top of page

 Admission

-A family of four in the AWU Shearers Hall, interacting with the wool feature of the display.
+A family of four in the AWU Shearers Hall, at the interactive display.

 Opening Hours